stanleyhspark/leimao.github.io/_posts/blog/2017-05-18-Weights-Initialization.md

 ### Motivation

-When I was working on machine learning tasks, I used to initialize the weights in my model by the default settings of the machine learning too, because I "trust" the "intelligent tool" could alway provide the best solution to this.
+When I was working on machine learning tasks, I used to initialize the weights in my model by the default settings of the machine learning too, because I "trust" the "intelligent tool" could always provide the best solution to this.
 This often worked very well, and I did not spend too much time to understand what the tool did and why it did so.

 ### Why the weights initialization is important?